Cwanyo/AUOpenHouseStudentIOS/README.md

 # Description

-The application that allow students to access and view informations.
+The application that allow students to access and view informations during AU open house event.

 # Features